Genesis 39

 ‘Now Joseph had been taken down to Egypt.
 Potiphar, an Egyptian who was one of Pharaoh’s officials, the captain of the guard, bought him from the Ishmaelites who had taken him there.
 The LORD was with Joseph so that he prospered, and he lived in the house of his Egyptian master.
 When his master saw that the LORD was with him and that the LORD gave him success in everything he did, Joseph found favour in his eyes and became his attendant.
 Potiphar put him in charge of his household, and he entrusted to his care everything he owned.
 From the time he put him in charge of his household and of all that he owned, the LORD blessed the household of the Egyptian because of Joseph.
 The blessing of the LORD was on everything Potiphar had, both in the house and in the field.
 So, Potiphar left everything he had in Joseph’s care; with Joseph in charge, he did not concern himself with anything except the food he ate.’
 Genesis 39:1-6

-Joseph was 17 years old when he was taken to Egypt, Genesis 37:2, and he was 30 years old, when Pharaoh promoted him, Genesis 41:46.
+Joseph was seventeen years old, Genesis 37:2, when he was taken to Egypt, Genesis 39:1 / Genesis 39:5 / Genesis 39:21 / Genesis 39:23, and he was thirty years old when Pharaoh promoted him, Genesis 41:46.
 He spent two years in jail, Genesis 41:1, and spent eleven years in Potiphar’s house.
 The name Potiphar means devoted to the sun and it’s possible that he was a eunuch.

-God is with Joseph and is clearly seen as Potiphar’s household was greatly blessed simply because Joseph was in their presence and Potiphar himself recognised, he was being blessed by the Lord.
-Potiphar then goes ahead and puts Joseph in charge of everything concerning his household.
+God is with Joseph because he proposed and lived in Potiphar’s house, Genesis 39:2.
+This is also clearly seen as Potiphar’s household was greatly blessed simply because Joseph was in their presence and Potiphar himself recognised, he was being blessed by the Lord, Genesis 39:3.

 ‘Now Joseph was well-built and handsome, and after a while his master’s wife took notice of Joseph and said, ‘Come to bed with me!’
 But he refused.
 ‘With me in charge,’ he told her, ‘my master does not concern himself with anything in the house; everything he owns he has entrusted to my care.
 No one is greater in this house than I am.
-My master has withheld nothing from me except you, because you are his wife.
+My master has withheld nothing from me except you because you are his wife.
 How then could I do such a wicked thing and sin against God?’
 And though she spoke to Joseph day after day, he refused to go to bed with her or even be with her.
 One day he went into the house to attend to his duties, and none of the household servants was inside.
 She caught him by his cloak and said, ‘Come to bed with me!’
 But he left his cloak in her hand and ran out of the house.
 When she saw that he had left his cloak in her hand and had run out of the house, she called her household servants.
 ‘Look,’ she said to them, ‘this Hebrew has been brought to us to make sport of us!
 He came in here to sleep with me, but I screamed.
 When he heard me scream for help, he left his cloak beside me and ran out of the house.’
-She kept his cloak beside her until his master came home.
-Then she told him this story: ‘That Hebrew slave you brought us came to me to make sport of me.
-But as soon as I screamed for help, he left his cloak beside me and ran out of the house.’
-Genesis 39:6-18
+Genesis 39:6-15

-Joseph is handsome, just like David was, 1 Samuel 16:12 and Absalom, 2 Samuel 14:25.
-He was so handsome that Potiphar’s wife was greatly attracted to him, which tells us a lot about her morals and the commitment she had to her husband, and this would explain why Potiphar himself, maybe have been a eunuch.
+Joseph is handsome, Genesis 39:6, just as David was, 1 Samuel 16:12, and Absalom, 2 Samuel 14:25.
+He was so handsome that Potiphar’s wife was greatly attracted to him and invites him to go to bed with her, Genesis 39:7, which tells us a lot about her morals and the commitment she had to her husband, and this would explain why Potiphar himself, may have been a eunuch.

 2. Joseph was a handsome man, maybe she was up for a challenge.